lopezdsr/sql-query/sqlref/sql_reference.template.md

 <!--include-svg src="./svgfiles/hiveMetaindexLocationCommand.svg" target="./diagrams/hiveMetaindexLocationCommand.svg" alt="syntax diagram for alter table set location command" layout="@break@" -->

-This command allows you to define a location for this specified table.
-In case you change it later on SQL Query will not find the index anymore.
-Existing index data on previous location will not get dropped therefore you are able to switch back to the old location when needed.
+This command lets you to define a location for this specified table.
+If you change it later, {{site.data.keyword.sqlquery_short}} will not find the index anymore.
+Existing index data on previous location is not dropped, therefore you can always switch back to the old location when needed.

 ```sql
 -- set the index location for the table CUSTOMERS_PARTITIONED